ridedott/merge-me-action/README.md

 `GITHUB_LOGIN` option supports
 [micromatch](https://github.com/micromatch/micromatch).

-### Opting in for GitHub merge info preview API
+### Opting in for using GitHub preview APIs

-You may opt-in for using GitHub merge info preview API, which enables the action to respect strict branch protection rules configured for the repository (`Require status checks to pass before merging` and `Require branches to be up to date before merging` options).
+You may opt-in for using GitHub preview APIs, which enables the action to respect strict branch protection rules configured for the repository (`Require status checks to pass before merging` and `Require branches to be up to date before merging` options).